Winter Weather Travel Guide

 During and immediately after severe weather, trains will operate on one of the following schedule types:

-Storm Schedule: Trains operating with modified service.
-Storm schedules are available on each Commuter Rail line page, and from staff at North, South, and Back Bay stations.
+Storm Schedule: Trains operating with modified service—storm schedules are available on each Commuter Rail schedules page, the Commuter Rail winter storms page, and from staff at North, South, and Back Bay stations

-All schedule changes are detailed in system alerts, available on our website, on Twitter, and via text or email.
+All schedule changes are detailed in system alerts, available on our website, on X (formerly Twitter), and via text or email.

 Check Commuter Rail service alerts